jmsteen/super/README.md

 ![Home Page](/assets/super-home-page.png)

 ## Background and Overview
   Super is a content production platform for junior web developers inspired by Medium.
 Super is built with the MERN Stack and enables basic functionality of creating, editing and categorizing articles.

-## Functionality and MVPs
-  1. User authentication
-      * Authorized users can create, edit, comment on and like articles.
-      * Unauthorized users can only read articles.
-  2. Articles
-      * Articles allow for basic text processing and styling.
-      * Content can include text, images and code snippets.
-      * Articles contain an inline text-styling toolbar and image insertion.
-  3. Commenting on articles
-      * Users can leave comments on articles.
-  4. Follows and feed
-      * Users can follow authors.
-  5. User profiles
-      * Users can create and edit handle, profile image and display name.
-      * Users can access other profiles via linked profile images and author name.
-  6. Likes
-      * Users can like articles and comments.
-      * Liked articles and comments appear on user's profile.

 ## Technologies and Technical Challenges